anielsen108/Monologues-Detailed/monologues/raskolnikov-confession.md

 ## Complete Text

-> I only wanted to test whether I was a louse like the rest, or a man with the right to step over.
-Do you understand, Sonya?
-I killed her—the old pawnbroker—and Lizaveta as well.
-With an axe.
-I had the pledge in my pocket, the doors locked, everything calculated; yet the minute it was done I felt nothing but filth.
-For months I walked with that blood on me, talking of Napoleon, of the extraordinary man who may permit himself a crime if it serves a higher idea.
-I told myself I had done it for the good of humanity, to begin my career, to cast down a worthless, cruel woman and use her money for a hundred noble deeds.
-Lies!
-I killed because I dared, because I wanted to see if I was capable.
-And now I cannot endure the weight of it.
-I am choking.
-I came to you because you too have suffered, because you will not turn away.
-Do you hear?
-It was I who murdered her.
-Go to the authorities, tell them everything.
-I will go as well.
-I must kneel, kiss the earth I have desecrated, and confess aloud: “I killed!”
-There is no other road back to life.<br>
+> I only wanted to test whether I was a louse like the rest,<br>
+> Or a man with the right to step over.<br>
+> Blood? what of it?
+Power is taken, not given.<br>
+> I did it, Sonya.
+I killed the old pawnbroker and her sister.<br>
+> Do you understand now?
+I had to bow down to the suffering; there was no other road.<br>

 Raskolnikov wrestles with guilt and ideology before confessing to Sonya.